RDHPCS Cloud Computing

 GCP Region/AZs on GPUs and models

-Select a location “North America” and machine type “A2” to view different types of GPUs available on different regions/AZs from this link
+Select a location “North America” and machine type “A2” to view different types of GPUs available on different regions/AZs

-To learn more about GPU models, refer to this link
+To learn more about GPU models.

 What are the GPU models available on AWS, Azure, and GCP